ADHD

 The most obvious example of a reward is food.
 We eat because we want to feel satisfied and full.
 But there are many other reasons why we seek out certain foods.
 We might crave them because they taste delicious, or because they remind us of past meals, or because they have nutrients that we need.

-But in those with reward deficiency syndrome, the reliance on gratification is increased to the levels at which many develop substance use disorders and similar addictions, even to presecribed stimulant drugs for ADHD such as Ritalin.
+But in those with reward deficiency syndrome, the reliance on gratification is increased to the levels at which many develop substance use disorders and similar addictive behaviors, even to prescribed stimulant drugs for ADHD such as Ritalin.

 Technology and Social Media Addiction